laofas/useclass/README.md

   name: string

   constructor () {
-    // Allowed, default value can be set on the instance this.name = 'i am the default'
+    // ✅ Allowed, default value can be set on the instance this.name = 'i am the default'

     /**
-     * Error demonstration
+     * Error example
      */
-    // Not allowed
+    // ❌ Not allowed
     this.myMethod();

-    // Not allowed, `this` is not a proxy object, watch will never fire, please move to the `setup` method watch(() => this.count, () => {})
+    // ❌ Not allowed, `this` is not a proxy object, watch will never fire, please move to the `setup` method watch(() => this.count, () => {})

-    // Not allowed, `this` is not a proxy object, the view will not refresh, please move to the `setup` method onMounted(() => {
+    // ❌ Not allowed, `this` is not a proxy object, the view will not refresh, please move to the `setup` method onMounted(() => {
       this.count++
     })